shijq23/alpha_drone/x11vnc/README.md

 edit file /lib/systemd/system/x11vnc.service

-Any changes in the script will be will be applied after the next reboot.
+Any changes in the script will be applied after the next reboot.
 In order to apply changes immediately, you can run (as root)

 ```bash